You’ll find Bordeaux isn’t just about wine—though that’s certainly a highlight.

 When you think of Bordeaux, wine instantly comes to mind—and the city delivers with world-class museums that bring viticulture to life through cutting-edge technology and historic cellars.

 La Cité du Vin, opened in 2016, offers an immersive journey through wine culture with interactive exhibits like the Buffet of the Five Senses and Banquet of Legends, where you’ll dine virtually with Napoleon and Churchill.
-The museum requires no fixed route—just wander through 18 sections using your smart audio guide.
 Your ticket includes a complimentary glass at the eighth-floor Belvedere, featuring panoramic Bordeaux views.
-If you’re looking to take home a bottle, stop by Latitude20, the museum’s wine cellar stocking over 800 wines from 70 countries with options for every budget.

 For a more intimate experience, visit the Wine & Trade Museum at 41 rue Borie.
 This historic cellar explores Bordeaux’s merchant heritage through modern displays, ending with two wine tastings.
 You’ll discover estate classifications, barrel-making traditions, and appellation secrets in this compact, information-packed space.